 Schedule 12 of the Basin Plan lists four 'Matters' that relate to reporting against the implementation of the Environmental Watering Plan (Basin Plan Chapter 8), three of which South Australia is required to report on (Table 3).
-The MDBA and CEWH are responsible for reporting against the fourth Matter (Matter 7 - the achievement of environmental outcomes at a Basin-scale) and information provided by the Basin States will contribute to Matter 7 reporting.
+The MDBA and Commonwealth Environmental Water Holder (CEWH) are responsible for reporting against the fourth Matter (Matter 7 - the achievement of environmental outcomes at a Basin-scale) and information provided by the Basin States will contribute to Matter 7 reporting.

 Annual reporting against Matters 9 and 10 is required each year by 31 October.
-Five-yearly reporting against Matter 8 is required, with the first report due 31 October 2017.
+Five-yearly reporting against Matter 8 is required, with the first report due 31 October 2020.

 Additional reporting requirements (outside of Basin Plan Schedule 12) have not been presented in this LTWP.
 These requirements may include reporting to funding bodies that have supported investigations and works for environmental outcomes, broader natural resource management reporting and reporting on the implementation of the water allocation plan.
-The EMLR WAP notes that reporting is expected to occur through existing mechanisms (e.g. water resource status reporting, regional outcome reporting).